 For me, though, my mistake was not huge.
 It just meant that I’d washed out a bowl that I was supposed to keep “dirty” to reuse some of the spices.
 Oh, well.
 It was still yummy.
 Note to self–and my readers: Read the prep and cooking instructions from start to finish before starting.

-Also, like I said earlier, right now you can use this link to save $80 on your first order, plus free shipping.
-Who doesn’t love a coupon promo code that can save them money?
+Also, like I said earlier, right now you can use this link to save $100 on your first order, plus free shipping.
+Who doesn’t love a coupon promo code that can save them money–even though you won’t need to enter any coupon to get these savings?

 I’ve read reviews of other meal kit companies like Green Chef, where people worry about all of the packaging.
 But Green Chef has done a really good job of using packaging that is mostly recyclable.
 I say mostly because the only thing I couldn’t put in the recycling bin was the freezer packs that came in the box to keep the ingredients cold and some of the plastic bags that ingredients came in.